charawsl/Contact_Frontend_Project/codestyle.md

 - To filter items in a list (e.g. v-for="user in users" v-if="user.isActive").
 In these cases, replace users with a new computed property that returns your filtered list (e.g. activeUsers).

 - To avoid rendering a list if it should be hidden (e.g. v-for="user in users" v-if="shouldShowUsers").
 In these cases, move the v-if to a container element (e.g. ul, ol).

+### Component style scoping

+**For applications, styles in a top-level App component and in layout components may be global, but all other components should always be scoped.  **

+This is only relevant for single-file components.
+It does not require that the scoped attribute be used.
+Scoping could be through CSS modules, a class-based strategy such as BEM, or another library/convention.

+**Component libraries, however, should prefer a class-based strategy instead of using the scoped attribute.  **

+This makes overriding internal styles easier, with human-readable class names that don’t have too high specificity, but are still very unlikely to result in a conflict.